Academic Accommodations & Supports for Students

 A more complete summary of policies is available in your academic handbook:

 PhD students plan their course of study with their Area representative or Supervisor.
-There are however, circumstances in which it is appropriate to connect with the Assistant Dean, Students regarding their program of study.
-These circumstances include:
+There are however, circumstances in which it is appropriate to connect with an academic advisor, such as:

 - Questions regarding Faculty of Graduate Studies Regulations